Sti2nd/road-per-inhabitant-vue/README.md

 See [Configuration Reference](https://cli.vuejs.org/config/).

 ### How to deploy to Github pages
+Just build and rename the dist folder to docs!

+Alternative way
 1. Make sure you have set the basename/basepath in Vue this is called publicPath https://cli.vuejs.org/config/#publicpath
 1. (Alternatively branch to gh-pages)
 1. Remove dist folder from gitignore and commit it